 - Drills to be held during summer teacher in-service and three times during year while classes are in session. - Within first week of school year each faculty member must review procedures and run a mock drill with students.
-Plan school-wide drill while in Assembly / Cafeteria. - Provide training for volunteers and substitute teachers - If Tornado / Severe Weather Watch Has Been Issued Near School: - Immediately meet with all Administrators - Monitor weather radio and related websites.
-Assess nature of weather (dangerous winds vs. heavy rain, etc.) Reschedule activities to move students from dangerous location.
-Cancel LS Art classes. - Notify all teachers, including gym personnel of weather watch situation & bring all persons indoors & out of gym.
+Plan school-wide drill while in Assembly / Cafeteria. - Provide training for volunteers and substitute teachers - If Tornado / Severe Weather Watch Has Been Issued Near School: - o Immediately meet with all Administrators - o Monitor weather radio and related websites.
+Assess nature of weather (dangerous winds vs. heavy rain, etc.) Reschedule activities to move students from dangerous location. - o Notify all teachers, including gym personnel of weather watch situation & bring all persons indoors & out of gym.
 Upper and Lower school to appoint faculty leaders for hallways.
-(2 for Upper school and I for Lower school) Close windows. - Faculty should review tornado procedures with students. - If Tornado / Severe Weather Warning Has Been Issued Near School: - Immediately meet with all administrators - Move students and staff to designated safe locations. - Interior hallways on lower level away from windows.
-Avoid large rooms with long span ceilings. - Monitor weather radio and related websites. - Issue warning statement to parents via School Reach. - Fire alarm will not be used for warning.
+(2 for Upper school and I for Lower school) Close windows. - o Faculty should review tornado procedures with students. - If Tornado / Severe Weather Warning Has Been Issued Near School: - o Immediately meet with all administrators - o Move students and staff to designated safe locations. - o Interior hallways on lower level away from windows.
+Avoid large rooms with long span ceilings. - o Monitor weather radio and related websites. - o Fire alarm will not be used for warning.
 Announcement over intercom for lower and upper school.
-Call US office. - Teachers have class rosters & take attendance for current class, not homeroom. - Ensure that students are in "tuck position" facing wall. - Students will remain with class during entire warning.
-Students are NOT to use cell phones during warning. - Parents may NOT collect children during warning. - If parents enter building, they must assume emergency position - Driving students may NOT be dismissed during warning.
+Call US office. - o Teachers have class rosters & take attendance for current class, not homeroom. - Students will remain with class during entire warning.
+Students are NOT to use cell phones during warning. - Parents may NOT collect children during warning. - o If parents enter building, they must assume emergency position - o Driving students may NOT be dismissed during warning.

-Post-Tornado / Server Weather Emergency Management
+Post-Tornado / Severe Weather Emergency Management

-• If weather situation clears, students may return to class.
+- If weather situation clears, students may return to class. - If any tornado damage is incurred and threat has passed, word will be given to exit to outside emergency lines.

-- If any tornado damage is incurred and threat has passed, word will be given to exit to outside emergency lines. - Issue post-tornado statement to parents via Parent Alert.
+- Issue post-tornado statement to parents via Parent Alert.
 Avoid touching electrical devices or exposed wires. - Designate faculty member to be parent coordinator. - Determine parent assembling location. - Parents must sign directory before child is released. - Designate faculty member to direct traffic and emergency vehicles. - Designate First aid coordinator. - Designate administrative leader to communicate directly with emergency personnel.
 Designate administrative leader to communicate with media.